timnajuch/LAMMPS-LBM-PSM/README.md

 ## How to use the coupled LBM-DEM feature
 The LBM-DEM coupling can be used by employing some simple LAMMPS commands (fix and pair_style) in your LAMMPS input script.
+The verification cases demonstrate also the usage of the new fix styles.

 ### fix lbm-psm
 This fix employs the LBM method which updates the LBM distribution functions on each lattice node, computes the velocity field, and the hydrodynamic forces and torques acting on the particles as well as the stresslet for each particle.